kirandwiv/kirandwiv.github.io/_pages/home.md

 toc: true
 ---

 Welcome to my website!
-Here I sometimes explore what Thomas Carlyle called a "a dreary, desolate and, indeed, quite abject and distressing" science.
+Here I explore what Thomas Carlyle called a "a dreary, desolate and, indeed, quite abject and distressing" science.
 Because it has its moments.

 Please take everything I've written on here very seriously.

-Also, in a bid to avoid the [Preface Paradox](https://en.wikipedia.org/wiki/Preface_paradox) please note that any errors you might encounter on this website are entirely my sister's doing.
+Also, in a bid to avoid the [Preface Paradox](https://en.wikipedia.org/wiki/Preface_paradox) note that any errors you might encounter on this website are entirely my sister's doing.